 You can run Azure Functions on-premises in three ways:

 - Azure Functions Core Tools.
 Azure Functions Core Tools is a developer suite that typically installs from node package manager (npm).
 It allows developers to develop, debug, and test function apps at the command prompt on a local computer.

 - Azure Functions Docker container image.
-You can use a container image on Docker Hub as a base image for containers that run Azure Functions on a Docker host or in Kubernetes.
+You can use this container image as a base image for containers that run Azure Functions on a Docker host or in Kubernetes.